IoTree/IoTree42/README.md

 For personal, educational or scientific purposes or settings, where money is a strictly limited resource, there is a lack of an easy-to-use and robust data warehouse, that respects your data privacy.
 Most of the popular cloud based IoT platforms (e.g. Thingspeak) are either closed source, limited in the possibility to expand, charging for premium features or do not meet the strict European data privacy laws, when storing sensitive personal data.
 The following project fills this gap by providing an open source software that is capable to scale and collect data from thousands of sensors and make the data accessible easily.
 IoTree42 consists of three parts.
 The server, that stores the data, the gateway, that connects to the server via TLS and the sensor itself.
 The server runs on any i386 or ARM platform with a Linux operating system.
 For the gateway you can choose between a low budget ARM or ESP system.
 The data is sent from the sensor via the widespread Mqtt protocol using a JSON formatted data set.
-The server receives the data and stores it in a database (MongoDB).
+The server receives the data and stores it in a database (InfluxDb).
 Users can access the data via an easy to use multiuser web interface or by using a RESTAPI.
 IoTree42 is an easy to use data warehouse and IoT platform with a lot of possibilities for collecting and distributing sensor data for educational or scientific purposes or even for running it at home.